PennChopMicrobiomeProgram/decontam/README.md

 ## Input files description

 * tools file with list of tools for testing
-* samples file with list of test cases, each case is a pair of FASTQ and annotation file for reads
+* samples file with list of samples, each sample is a FASTQ file
-* fastq files
-* annotation files for each fastq file

 ### Tools file